 Infrastructure: In addition to application and hardware support LIT also supports audio-visual equipment maintenance and coordination of data and voice port moves and installs.

-Navigators: Student Navigators provide front-line support to library users at the Raynor 1st floor Information Desk.
+Learning Commons: LIT Staff provides support to library users in the Learning Commons.
 This includes assisting patrons with applications provided on library computers (Mac and PC), photocopier/printer maintenance, and wireless access issues.

 Server management: LIT provides internal support for library staff file storage as well as platforms for licensed CD-ROM and DVD database products.

-MARQCAT / MarqcatPlus: LIT is responsible for coordinating service and software upgrades to the library's online catalog and its associated products (QuickSearch, FindIt@MU, etc.).
+MARQCAT / MARQCATplus: LIT is responsible for coordinating service and software upgrades to the library's online catalog and its associated products (Decision Center, FindIt@MU, etc.).

 Web site: The Library's web site is comprised of over 16,000 web pages.
 While page content is principally controlled by department editors the maintenance of the homepage, style sheets, and overall site maintenance is the responsibility of LIT.